peerdavid/netatmo-skill/README.md

-# German alexa skill for Netatmo weather stations
+# Alexa skill for Netatmo weather stations (German)

 This is a german amazon alexa skill, to get values from your netatmo weather stations.
 <br /><b>This is not the official version.
 Currently (12/2016) there exists no official skill for netatmo weather stations.</b>